Snapchat/KeyDB-docs/docs/keydbcli.md

 The command begins by discarding the RDB file of the first synchronization and then logs each command received as in CSV format.

-If you think some of the commands are not replicated correctly in your slaves this is a good way to check what's happening, and also useful information in order to improve the bug report.
+If you think some of the commands are not replicated correctly in your replicas this is a good way to check what's happening, and also useful information in order to improve the bug report.